-Before that happens, we're getting you prepped with some hot tips on how to save energy and make sure you're not paying more for your power than you should be.
-Think of it as a power health check (but without the cold stethoscope).
+Make sure you're prepped with some pro tips on how to save energy and make sure you're not paying more for your power than you should be.
+Think of this as a power health check (but without the cold stethoscope!).

 LEDs are worth their weight in gold

 Energy efficient lightbulbs can slash 85% of a household’s lighting costs - around $400 per year, or 20% of the average household’s total electricity cost!
 LED bulbs also have an estimated 10 year life so the savings really add up over time.